reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 (Don't forget to save your file.)

-At this point you can refresh the show post page in your browser to see the changes you've made.
+At this point you can refresh the Show Post page in your browser to see the changes you've made.

-We'll also want to make our blog listing prettier too, we'll use a Rails partial to achieve this.
-A partial is simply a reusuable block of HTML code which is part of a web page.
+We want to make our blog listing prettier too, and we'll use a Rails partial to achieve this.
+A partial is simply a reusuable block of HTML code which can be embedded into a web page.

-We want our listing and the individual blog pages to look the same so first we'll create a file: `app/views/posts/_post.html.erb`.
+We want our listing and the individual blog pages to look the same so first we'll create a new file using Sublime.

+This file will be a partial file that will live in `app/views/posts/` and we will name `_post.html.erb`.
 (The underscore in front of the filename here tells Rails that this is a partial.)

 We'll take: